puppetlabs/puppetlabs-apache/README.md

 }
 ```

-The parameter allows rewrite conditions that, when true, execute the associated rule.
+The parameter allows rewrite conditions that, when `true`, execute the associated rule.
 For instance, if you wanted to rewrite URLs only if the visitor is using IE

 ``` puppet
 apache::vhost { 'site.name.fdqn':